-This year, we observed an 11% decline in trust globally, with 29% of people admitting they don’t trust consumer brands.
+This year, we observed an 11% decline in trust globally, with only 71% of people admitting they trust consumer brands.
 Trust has changed, and customers no longer want to be told what to buy.
 They want to get to know the company behind the product and behind the service, which can only be achieved through a transparent and trustworthy customer journey.

 According to Econsultancy, optimising the customer experience is one of the most exciting opportunities for businesses in 2020, with 24% of companies ranking it at their top priority this year.

 Did you know that 50% of consumers are more likely to do business with you again in the future after a positive customer experience?
 Creating a seamless experience ensures that visitors are enjoying interacting with your business at every touchpoint of the journey.
 By focusing on creating amazing customer experiences, you’re showing the desire for your company to go above and beyond to please every single customer.

 There’s no doubt it is getting harder and harder to differentiate yourself from other businesses when consumer trust is going down and every brand is sharing great content online.
 But a competitive advantage is huge, and customer experience is the perfect tool to help you stand out from the competition.